Last posts Aníbal Bueno

 Mali

-The Dogon tribe, the most enigmatic in Africa
+The Dogon tribe of Mali, the most enigmatic in Africa

 There is a unique place in the heart of West Africa.
 Unique for its fascinating and enigmatic culture and its air of mystery and supposed paranormal events that surround it.
 This exciting corner of the Sahel is called the Dogon Country (Mali) and is located on the border with Burkina Faso.